thedevs-network/kutt-extension/CONTRIBUTING.md

 - `npm install` to install dependencies.
 - `npm run dev` to to watch file changes in developement
     - (Reload Extension Manually in the browser)
-- Load extension via as unpacked from `extension/` directory.
+- Load extension as unpacked from `extension/` directory.
 - Generate an API Key from <a href="https://kutt.it">`https://kutt.it/`</a> (Settings page)
 - Paste and Save the `Key` in extension's `options page`.